weaveworks-guides/weave-net-legacy/spring-boot-weave-service-discovery/README.md

 docker run -d -h spring-hello.weave.local weaveworks/gs-spring-boot-docker
 ~~~

-You just launched the microservice into a two different docker containers and have made them available on the Weave Network on any port.
+The microservices are launched into a docker container and is available on the Weave Network.

 Running `docker ps` should show output similar to this: